Summary

 The Chart of the Day belongs to the insurance company Globe Life (GL).
-I found the stock by sorting Barchart's All Time High list first by the most frequent number of new highs in the last month and having a Trend Spotter buy signal then used the Flipchart feature to review the charts for consistent price appreciation.
-Since the Trend Spotter first signaled a buy on 10/4 the stock gained 2.60%.
+I found the stock by sorting Barchart's All-Time High list first by the most frequent number of new highs in the last month and having a Trend Spotter buy signal then used the Flipchart feature to review the charts for consistent price appreciation.
+Since the Trend Spotter first signaled a buy on 10/4, the stock gained 2.60%.

 Globe Life Inc., through its subsidiaries, provides various life and supplemental health insurance products, and annuities to lower middle to middle income households in the United States.
 The company operates through four segments: Life Insurance, Supplemental Health Insurance, Annuities, and Investments.
 It offers whole life, term life, and other life insurance products; Medicare supplement and supplemental health insurance, such as critical illness and accident plans; and single-premium and flexible-premium deferred annuities.
 The company was formerly known as Torchmark Corporation and changed its name to Globe Life Inc. in August 2019.
 Globe Life Inc. was incorporated in 1979 and is headquartered in McKinney, Texas.